 - How to give refunds if you're using Volusion

-Last but not least to be able to handle refunds and returns like an expert is that you need to have a refund and return (or return and refund) policy on your dropshipping store.
+Last but not least, to be able to handle refunds and returns like an expert, you need to have a refund and return (or return and refund) policy on your dropshipping store.

 This is the agreement where you inform customers about your policies regarding refunds and returns.